cpeisert/vertizee/.github/ISSUE_TEMPLATE/--feature-request.md

 ---
 name: "\U0001F680Feature request"
 about: Suggest a feature for Vertizee.
-If this doesn’t look right, <a href="/cpeisert/vertizee/issues/new/choose">choose a different type</a>.
-title: ''
+title: "[FEAT] <-- ✍️ Brief description... -->"
 labels: ''
 assignees: ''

 ---

 <!--🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅
 Hi there! 😄

 To expedite issue processing please search open and closed issues before submitting a new one.
 Existing issues often contain information about workarounds, resolution, or progress updates.
 🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅-->

 # 🚀 Feature request